How to find a missing folder which was moved by accident in Outlook?

 3. Press the F5 key to run the code.

-4. In the Kutools for Outlook dialog box, enter the missing folder name into the text box and then click the OK button.
+4. In the Kutools for Outlook dialog box, enter the name of the missing folder into the text box and then click the OK button.

 5. Click the Yes button in the following dialog box.